The SRG/eROSITA All-Sky Survey. The Weak-Lensing Mass Calibration and the Stellar Mass-to-Halo Mass Relation from the Hyper Suprime-Cam Subaru Strategic Program: Measurements

-We quantify the possible systematic uncertainty in our stellar mass estimates, as follows.
+We estimate the systematic uncertainty in our stellar mass measurements as follows.
 We construct a catalog of galaxies observed in the COSMOS field from the HSC data base, estimate their stellar masses at known redshifts using the same method mentioned above, and compare the resulting stellar masses $M_{\star,\mathrm{HSC}}$ to those in the latest \texttt{COSMOS2020} catalog ($M_{\star,\mathrm{COSMOS}}$) estimated using $30$-band photometry \citep{weaver22}.
 In the stellar mass and redshift range occupied by the BCGs of the \erass1 clusters ($M_{\star}\gtrsim10^{10.7}\Msun$ and $\redshift\lesssim1$), we find a systematic offset in the stellar mass at a level of $\approx0.1~\mathrm{dex}$, i.e., $\left\langle \log\left( M_{\star,\mathrm{HSC}} / \Msun \right) - \log\left( M_{\star,\mathrm{COSMOS}} / \Msun\right) \right\rangle \approx 0.1~\mathrm{dex}$.
 Moreover, this systematic offset does not depend on the redshift.
-Note that we estimate the stellar mass of the galaxies in the COSMOS field using the full SED library containing both passive and star-forming populations, while we restrict the templates to the passive type only in deriving the BCG stellar mass \mbcg\ of the \erass1 clusters.
-Consequently, the offset of $0.1~\mathrm{dex}$ should be considered an upper limit on the systematic uncertainty in \mbcg.
-Therefore, we expect that (1) there exists the systematic uncertainty of $\lesssim 0.1~\mathrm{dex}$ in our stellar mass estimates compared to the COSMOS estimates and that (2) the systematic uncertainty only affects the normalization but not the mass or redshift trends of the scaling relation.
+Therefore, we expect that (1) there exists a systematic uncertainty at a level of $\approx0.1$ dex in our \mbcg\ estimates with respect to those measured with the full configuration of SED templates on high-quality data such as in the COSMOS field, and that (2) the systematic uncertainty only affects the normalization but not the mass or redshift trends of the scaling relation.

 The resulting BCG stellar mass estimates \mbcg\ are plotted as a function of the cluster redshift in Figure~\ref{fig:sample}.
 We present the results of the SED fitting in Appendix~\ref{app:imaging}.
 The measurements of the BCG setllar mass \mbcg\ of individual \erass1 clusters are contained in Table~\ref{tab:measurements}.